-We thus call on Your Excellency's Government, to extend consular protection to its own nationals so as to ensure that they are not deprived arbitrarily of their life, and, where possible, to seek their extradition in order to enable them to return home.
+We thus call on your Excellency's Government, to extend consular protection to its own nationals so as to ensure that they are not deprived arbitrarily of their life, and, where possible, to seek their extradition in order to enable them to return home.

-We wish to recall that, since the provision of consular assistance can materially diminish the likelihood of the imposition of a death sentence, a State that does not take all reasonable steps to provide adequate consular assistance could arguably be said to have failed in its duty of due diligence to protect its nationals from arbitrary deprivations of life (see Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, A/70/304).
+We wish to recall that, since the provision of consular assistance can materially diminish the likelihood of the imposition of an unfair and unlawful death sentence, a State that does not take all reasonable steps to provide such assistance in an adequate manner could arguably be said to have failed in its duty of due diligence to protect its nationals from arbitrary deprivations of life (see Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, A/70/304).

-In connection with the above alleged facts and concerns, please also refer to the Annex on Reference to international human rights law attached to this letter which cites international human rights instruments and standards relevant to the allegations.
+In connection with the above alleged facts and concerns, please refer to the Annex on Reference to international human rights law attached to this letter which cites international human rights instruments and standards relevant to these allegations.